 Of note, Seibu Shibuya shopping mall has a six-storey Muji store that will make everyone happy.
 Head to Movida Building in Seibu, and you’ll find Muji.

 There’s a tranquil indoor playground in Muji, made mostly of wood.
-Younger kids will be happy here.
+When in Tokyo with kids, younger ones will be happy here.

 It has a huge section of baby and kids apparel, accessories, wooden toys and educational learning resources.